Today’s Beard Styles

 5) The Viking – For the Viking we leave the carefully studied precision of the contemporary world behind to drag a medieval favorite out of the shadows.
 The Viking look is both traditional and unconventional.
 Traditional in that it was all the rage for several hundred years among the plundering tribes of Northern Europe and unconventional because in this day and age we were supposed to have left plundering-chic behind.
 The Viking doesn’t require a whole lot of careful grooming.
 What it requires is patience because you’ll need at least 6 months of growth to create a compelling Viking beard.
 Once you have enough length create 3 braids: one under the bottom lip and one extending down from each corner of the chin.
 That’s it.
 Best for stout faces.

 7) The Circle – This beard could use some help from the marketing department as far as the name goes but that doesn’t diminish its popularity one iota.
 The Circle is often mistaken for the Goatee but that venerable style includes only the chin component of the Circle.
-The full Circle beard is just that; a circle that includes a moustache that extends down toward the chin and a Goatee that reaches up to meet the moustache and complete the circle effect.
+The full Circle beard is just that; a circle that includes a mustache that extends down toward the chin and a Goatee that reaches up to meet the mustache and complete the circle effect.
 It’s been a popular style for many years because it’s fairly easy to achieve and doesn’t require a lot of maintenance.
 It’s also versatile and will work with almost any shape face.
 The thing about the Circle is that it’s always best if it’s kept neatly trimmed.

 8) The Extended Goatee – As long as we’re in the Goatee’s back yard maybe it’s a good time to give it some love.
 In this case we’re going with the Extended Goatee or the Tailback.
 Truth be told we prefer “Tailback” since a true Goatee doesn’t incorporate a moustache but the Extended Goatee is how it’s most commonly known as so we’ll bend to the will of the people.
 The Extended Goatee is much like a Circle beard but with the chin portion extending out toward the ears.
 The Extended gradually tapers to a point about halfway along the chin line and is typically cropped pretty close to the face (although to be sure there are those who prefer to wear it a bit longer).
 The Extended Goatee favors those with oval or square facial geometry and requires that the surrounding areas be kept clean.